fi-uba-t3/kero/docs/architecture.md

 These controllers include:
 * Node Controller: Responsible for noticing and responding when nodes go down.
 * Replication Controller: Responsible for maintaining the correct number of pods for every replication controller object in the system.
-* Endpoints Controller: Populates the Endpoints object (that is, joins Services & Pods).
+* Endpoints Controller: Populates the Endpoints object (that is, joins services & pods).
 * Service Account & Token Controllers: Create default accounts and API access tokens for new namespaces.

 ### Meta orchestrator